Green That Life

 • Reduced effectiveness of childhood vaccines.

-• Interference with body’s immune system.
+• Interference with the body’s immune system.

 An Unregulated Class of Chemicals